ai-gaanv/Hello-GitHub/README.md

 ## 'How-To' Push the Changes

-	Ensure expected branch is checkedout.
-Can use checkout command mentioned above
+	Ensure the expected branch is checked out(if not, Can use git checkout)

-	It's simple
+	To push the changes:

 	git push <target> <source>
 		ex: git push origin <branch-name>

-	Once push(s) is done, can use below simple as connection is there git push
+	Once push(s) is done, one can use below one as connection is now there git push